connervieira/HomeIndex/DOCUMENTATION.md

         - This name is unique in it's container.
             - Entering a duplicate name will overwrite the existing item.
         - Ideally this name should be thorough and descriptive to make searching easier.
-        - Examples: 'XYZ College Sweatshirt', 'XYZ Brand Adhesive Bandages', 'Orange Ratchet Screwdriver', '2012 Phonebook'
+        - Examples: 'XYZ College Sweatshirt', 'XYZ Brand Adhesive Bandages', 'Orange Ratchet Screwdriver', '2012 City Phonebook'
     - **Description**: This field is optional, and contains a description of the item.
-        - If you have any special notes about the nature of location of a particular item, you can put those notes here.
+        - If you have any special notes about the nature of an item or it's location, you can put those notes here to make the item easier to locate later.
+        - Examples: "Located in the green envelope", "Bright blue with orange accents", "Tucked in the back corner under other items"
+    - **Indentifier**: This field is optional, and holds an identifier for a paricular item.
+        - This field is useful for manufactured items like machine parts and electronics.
+        - This can be a barcode number, model number, or similar identifier that makes identifying the exact nature of an item much easier, should you need to replace it or share information about it.
     - **Quantity**: This field contains the quantity of a particular item.
         - If you don't care about measuring the quantity of an item, just put '1'.
     - **Value**: This field contains the approximate value of an individual item.